grinnell-cs/csc151-dh/_eboards/eboard01b.md

 ### Apologies

 * I am old.
 My hearing is not great, even with hearing aids.
-* Some combination of age + meds + temperature in room + air movement in room means I sweat a lot.
 * Our Web site is not as up to date as I'd like.
 But it will be.
 Soon.
   Ish.
 * I am traditionally bad at names+faces.
 I will be worse with masks.
 It